Ukraine-Russia war: What could be a way out? | DW | 04.03.2022

 Ukraine's neutrality might be another option to put on the table.
 But again, Ukraine would have to concede basic principles.
 "I would assume that Ukraine would have to withdraw its NATO ambitions, remove the aim of joining NATO in the future from its constitution," Röthig said.

 And if Ukraine were to make concessions far-reaching enough for Putin to accept — would the Ukrainian people accept them too?
-"The good thing is that Ukrainian President Zelensky has a kind of nimbus at the moment, he has a very high rate of public support", said Röthig.
+"The good thing is that Ukrainian President Zelenskyy has a kind of nimbus at the moment, he has a very high rate of public support," said Röthig.
 "That is why he is now able to sell a compromise to the Ukrainian people."

 But Röthig points to European history and urges caution.
-After World War 1 (1914-1918) defeated Germany felt deeply wronged and humiliated by the provisions in the peace treaty of Versailles.
+After World War I (1914-1918), defeated Germany felt deeply wronged and humiliated by the provisions for peace set out in the Treaty of Versailles.

-If Ukrainian leaders were to concede too much, Röthig says, Ukrainian fighters could feel stabbed in the back and refuse to adhere to the outcome of any agreement.
+If the country's leaders were to concede too much, Röthig says, Ukrainian fighters could feel stabbed in the back and refuse to adhere to the outcome of any agreement.

-"Ukrainians at the moment have the feeling they could win this war, which is a false feeling because, in the long run, they will not win this war", said Röthig.
-"Patriotic fighters might argue that Zelensky sold the country and that he gave in to the Russians who would otherwise have been defeated."
+"Ukrainians at the moment have the feeling they could win this war, which is a false feeling because, in the long run, they will not win this war," said Röthig.
+"Patriotic fighters might argue that Zelenskyy sold the country and that he gave in to the Russians who would otherwise have been defeated."

 Any peace that is seen to have been dictated by Russia could lead to continual uprisings and guerilla warfare.

 "We always thought Putin is very rational deep inside," said Röthig.
-But this, he feels has been proven wrong: "At the very end of the day, however, he is acting purely emotionally and that makes him unpredictable.
+But this idea, in his view, has been proven wrong: "At the very end of the day, however, he is acting purely emotionally and that makes him unpredictable.
 What I hope for is his environment, his direct advisers.
 But we don't know how many of them he's really listening to and what they actually tell him."

-The German chancellor, for one, has described the invasion of Ukraine as "Putin's war".
-So what if Putin was ousted?
+The German chancellor, for one, has described the invasion of Ukraine as "Putin's war."
+So what if Putin were ousted?

 But Röthig is very cautious about such a scenario being discussed in the West as a way out of the Ukraine war.
 "I think regime change has never been a good idea because we do not know what it leads to and what kind of instabilities that would mean for us.
 I think this is nothing we should even think about."